-Matter is made up of In solids, the space between the
+1. Matter is made up of

-- 3. Grains can be separated from their stalks by - 4.
+- Grains can be separated from their stalks by - 4.
 Chillies are removed from 'upma' by method. - 5.
-The method employed to separate clay particles from water is - Among the following items: safety pins, pencil and rubber band, will get attracted to a magnet. - 7.
+The method employed to separate clay particles from water is - 6.
+Among the following items: safety pins, pencil and rubber band, will get attracted to a magnet. - 7.
 Water obtained from tube wells is usually water